devtron-labs/devtron-documentation/k8s-dashboard/db-docs/README.md

 ## Key Offerings

-Discover how Devtron’s Kubernetes Dashboard simplifies operations by managing all your clusters with the Resource Browser.
+Discover how Devtron’s Modern Kubernetes Dashboard simplifies operations by managing all your clusters with the Resource Browser.
 Visualize Helm releases and ArgoCD/FluxCD apps easily, with fine-tuned RBAC controls and OCI registry support.
 The intuitive interface removes the complexity of Kubernetes, so you can focus on delivering great software and services.

 ### Resource Browser